Gioyik/Spow/README.md

 - linenoise
 - clang / LLVM

-Also, thanks goes to the creator of the free "Build Your Own Lisp" online book, which is what Awl was inspired from.
+Also, thanks goes to the creator of the free "Build Your Own Lisp" online book, which is what Spow was inspired from.

 ## License